electronicvisions/hbp-sp9-guidebook/pm/using_pm_newflow.rst

 In the following the build and work flow on UHEI NM-PM1 cluster frontend nodes is described.
-If the NM-PM1 is accessed through the NMPI, the installation can be skipped.
+If the NM-PM1 is accessed through the Collaboratory or the Python client, the installation can be skipped.

 Installation
 ------------